-The images and information are copyright to the charity Colintraive Village Hall, individual authors, and the donors who have granted permission for educational use of resources to the Heritage Centre.
+The author of this booklet for the present chooses to be anonymous.
+The images and information are copyright to the charity Colintraive Village Hall, the authors and the donors who have granted permission for educational use of their work and resources to the Heritage Centre.

 Our collection is more extensive than the material shown here.
 Work is progressing on the production of a catalogue of the images, narrative stories, and the artefacts we hold.
 Please contact us if you are researching a particular aspect of local history and we will do our best to help you.